-As of Dec.
-31, 2014, there were 216 REITs in the U.S. registered with the SEC that trade on one of the major stock exchanges—the majority on the NYSE.
-These REITs have a combined equity market capitalization of $907 billion.
+As of the start of 2016, there were more than 200 REITs in the U.S. registered with the SEC that trade on one of the major stock exchanges—the majority on the NYSE.
+These REITs have a combined equity market capitalization of nearly $1 trillion.

 Who invests in REITs?